Lob2018/SudoFX2024/SECURITY.md

 ### When Should I Report a Vulnerability?

-- You think you discovered a potential security vulnerability in SudoFX2024
+- You think you discovered a potential security vulnerability in SudokuFX
-- You are unsure how a vulnerability affects SudoFX2024
+- You are unsure how a vulnerability affects SudokuFX
-- You think you discovered a vulnerability in another project that SudoFX2024 depends on
+- You think you discovered a vulnerability in another project that SudokuFX depends on
    - For projects with their own vulnerability reporting and disclosure process, please report it directly there

 ### When Should I NOT Report a Vulnerability?